Course Code: GFOK115

 - To understand patents as a concept and information source

 - Discuss the principles of open access and open science publishing

-PhD student or young researcher
+PhD student and young researchers

 This course is

 eligible within the "Generic and Transferable Skills" course curriculum

 for PhD students at Chalmers University of Technology